What Truly Matters in Trajectory Prediction for Autonomous Driving?: Planning with Motion Prediction

-\shortpara{Objective Function.} The objective of the AV is to safely and efficiently reach its destination while considering the predicted motion of the surrounding traffic participants using the motion prediction model $M$.
-The cost function $c: \mathcal{S} \times \mathcal{A} \rightarrow \mathbb{R}$ maps a state-action pair to a real-valued cost.
-The objective function is the accumulated cost over a planning horizon $T$, defined as: $
+\shortpara{Objective Function.} The objective of prediction is to accurately predict exo-agents future states while considering their interactions and map information.
+The reward function $R: \mathcal{S} \times \mathcal{A} \rightarrow \mathbb{R}$ maps a state-action pair to a real-valued reward.
+The objective function is the accumulated reward over the task horizon $H$, defined as $ J(s, a) = \sum_{t=0}^{H}R(s_t, a_t)$.

-J(s, a^1, \dots, a^T) = \sum_{t=1}^{T} c(s^t, a^t) $.
-The objective is to find an optimal sequence of actions that minimizes the objective function.